fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

-_Step 3:_ If you've installed Heroku Toolbelt, you will probably have to recreate SSH keys, otherwise your local Heroku Toolbelt will not be able to push files to the remote server.
+_Step 3:_ If you've installed Heroku Toolbelt, you will probably have to recreate SSH keys, otherwise your local Heroku Toolbelt will not be able to push files to the Heroku server.
+There is this [article at heroku.com on the use of SSH keys](https://devcenter.heroku.com/articles/keys) if you want to know more about this.
 Create a key <code>ssh-keygen -t rsa</code>, then add the key to Heroku <code>heroku keys:add</code>.
 Make sure that you __do not mistakenly publish your private RSA key file__ together with the rest of the website!

 ----